How to Use Power BI for Accurate Forecasting and Analysis (Updated 2023)

 - Cyclic: When a data exhibit fluctuates, a cycle occurs.
 But unlike seasonal, it is not of a fixed frequency.

-In this tutorial, I am using the below dataset.
+In this tutorial, I am using the below dataset:

-To use the forecasting feature we use the Analytics tab, The Analytics pane allows you to add dynamic reference lines to your visuals to provide a focus for important trends or insights.
+To use the forecasting feature, we use the Analytics tab.
+The Analytics pane allows you to add dynamic reference lines to your visuals to provide a focus for important trends or insights.
 It is found in the Visualizations area of Power BI Desktop.

 Creating the line graph :

-If you want to see quickly the trend and forecasting in the same frame to understand and to make any business decision, Power BI can help you.
+A. Power BI can help you when you need to see quickly the trend & forecasting in the same visualization to understand and help to make any business decision.